sewa20/alx-system_engineering-devops/0x00-shell_basics/README.md

-Change the working directory to the user's home directory Display current directory contents in a long format Display current directory contents including hidden contents in a long format
+Change the working directory to the user's home directory Display current directory contents in a long format Display current directory contents including hidden contents in a long format Display current directory contents including user and group IDs in a long format